- March 16, 1929 - October 27, 2012

 “dear uncle griff

-happy memories of a lovely uncle ....such a warm heart..i always loved to hear u speak !! our loss is heavens gain ....love to...Read More »
+happy memories of a lovely uncle ....such a warm heart..i always loved to hear u speak !! our loss is heavens gain ....love to all...Read More »

 “So sorry to hear of your passing, so many happy memories of you when I was a child.
 I'll raise a glass of egg-nog in your memory!!
 Sincere...Read More »